Skip to content

 The transmission of HIV occurs in one of three ways: unprotected sexual contact with an infected person; infected blood passing into another person’s bloodstream; and an infected mother can pass HIV on to her child either during birth or through breast-feeding .
 Unprotected anal sex presents the greatest risk of exposure to HIV.
 Other behaviours that can put people at high risk of HIV include: unprotected vaginal sex; unprotected oral sex; and sharing injecting equipment (such as syringes and needles).

+Three quarters of new HIV infections among the Indigenous population in 2012 were reported in Qld (41%) and NSW (34%) .
+Indigenous people living in major cities had the highest rates of new HIV diagnoses, 12 per 100,000.
 The patterns of new HIV infections are slightly different for Indigenous and non-Indigenous people (Derived from ).
-Most new cases of HIV infections among non-Indigenous people in 2011 were reported in NSW (34%), Vic (29%) and Qld (19%).
+Most new cases of HIV infections among non-Indigenous people in 2012 were reported in NSW (37%), Vic (25%) and Qld (21%).
 Among the non-Indigenous population, those residing in major cities had the highest rate of HIV infection (7 per 100,000) .
-The rates of diagnosis were much lower for the remaining areas of residence, ranging from 1 to 3 per 100,000.
+The rates of diagnosis were much lower for the remaining areas of residence, ranging from 2 to 3 per 100,000.

 Susceptibility to skin infections and infestations increases with poor living conditions and overcrowding .
-Skin infections in many Indigenous communities reflect serious health inequalities, but biomedical research has been limited in recent years .
+The significant public health problem posed by skin infections in many remote Indigenous communities, particularly among Indigenous children, requires appropriate education, improved hygiene and reduced overcrowding .

-Scabies – a disease caused by the mite Sarcoptes scabiei, resulting in inflammation and itching – is endemic in some remote central and northern Indigenous communities, with prevalence up to 50% in children and up to 25% in adults .
-The East Arnhem Regional Healthy Skin Program reported that more than 70% of children presented in 2002-2005 with scabies, almost all before they reached 2 years of age .
+Scabies is a skin disease caused by the mite Sarcoptes scabiei and produces skin inflammation and itching .
+It is endemic in some remote central and northern Indigenous communities, with prevalence of up to 50% in children and up to 25% in adults .
+The East Arnhem regional healthy skin program reported that more than 70% of children had presented to the clinic with scabies at least once in the period 2002-2005, almost all before they reached 2 years of age .
 Another study of children in a remote community in the NT in 2007 found that 68% of children had presented with scabies during their first year of life, and 77% had presented in the first two years .

 Indigenous people, particularly those living in the high-rainfall, humid areas of northern Australia, are also vulnerable to a variety of fungal and related organisms .